ValBcn/CasReg/README.md

 python train.py --save_dir /path/to/the/weights/folder/ --npz_dir /path/to/preprocessed/folder/ --nb_labels 8 --nb_cascades 5 --contracted 1
 ```

-save_dir: the weights will be saved there./
+save_dir: the weights will be saved there.\
-nb_labels: is the number of labels of the segmentation used for validation (optional)./
+nb_labels: is the number of labels of the segmentation used for validation (optional).\
-img_size: defines the new shape of the input images (and labels), default is (128,128,128)./
+img_size: defines the new shape of the input images (and labels), default is (128,128,128).\
-contracted: 0 for original architecture (uses more memory) / 1 for the contracted architecture./
+contracted: 0 for original architecture (uses more memory) / 1 for the contracted architecture.\

 ## Testing